-Among women who had infants die during the neonatal period, 17.4 percent reported using tobacco during their pregnancy.
-The infants of these women had a higher neonatal death rate compared to those women who did not use tobacco (4.5 versus 3.3 per 1,000).
-Less than two percent (1.7%) of the mothers whose infants died during the neonatal period reported using alcohol during their pregnancy.
+Among women whose infants died during the neonatal period, 16.1 percent reported using tobacco during their pregnancy.
+The infants of these women had a higher neonatal death rate compared to those women who did not use tobacco (4.2 versus 3.3 per 1,000).
+Less than two percent (1.5%) of the mothers whose infants died during the neonatal period reported using alcohol during their pregnancy.
 There may be under-reporting of alcohol and tobacco use, thereby lowering the neonatal death rates for this category by eliminating high-risk people from the analysis.

-POSTNEONATAL DEATHS: 1999-2001 BIRTH COHORT
+POSTNEONATAL DEATHS: 2000-2002 BIRTH COHORT

 Higher postneonatal death rates were found among the children of mothers who were unwed, age 15-19, without a high school diploma or GED, or used tobacco during pregnancy.
 These rates were statistically significant.
-Although the children of American Indians and African Americans had higher rates of postneonatal mortality, only the African American rate was not statistically significant.
+Although the children of American Indians and African Americans had higher rates of postneonatal mortality, only the African American rate was statistically significant.
 [Table 7-18].